gmidme/payload-plugin/README.md

   when user query keyword dog, it would  surely recommend first image instead of use original tf-idf score algorithm.

-## How to install this plugin to elasticsearch?
+## How to install this plugin to opensearch?

 * git clone https://github.com/jasstionzyf/payload-plugin.git
 * cd ./payload-plugin
 * mvn clean install
 * find payload-plugin-1.0-SNAPSHOT.jar
 * create payloadPlugin under your ES_HOME/plugins/
-* move plugin-descriptor.properties and payload-plugin-1.0-SNAPSHOT.jar to the folder and restart elasticsearch
+* move plugin-descriptor.properties and payload-plugin-1.0-SNAPSHOT.jar to the folder and restart opensearch